-from the do-not-pass-go,-do-not-collect-$200 dept
+from the a-little-something-called-competition dept

 When Google Fiber launched back in 2010, it was heralded as a game changer for the broadband industry.
 Google Fiber, we were told, would revolutionize the industry by taking Silicon Valley money and disrupting the viciously uncompetitive and anti-competitive telecom sector.

-The fun didn’t last.
-In late 2016 Alphabet began getting cold feet about the high costs and slow return of the project, and effectively mothballed the entire thing — without admitting that’s what they were doing.
+In late 2016, a new era of Alphabet execs began getting cold feet about the high costs and slow returns of the project, and effectively mothballed the entire thing — without admitting that’s what they were doing.
 The company blew through several CEOs in just a few months, laid off hundreds of employees, froze any real expansion, and cancelled countless installations for users who had been waiting years.

 And while Google made a lot of noise about how it would be shifting from fiber to wireless to possibly cut costs, those promises also remained stuck in neutral.

 But there are some faint indications that the Google Fiber freeze might be thawing somewhat.
 Last year, Google announced it had started working with officials in West Des Moines, Iowa on a potential expansion into the city.
 More recently, the company indicated it was expanding into Mesa, Arizona.
 And it’s also pushing harder into select portions of Utah: